How to strengthen distributed team connection in the virtual workplace

 We have several modes of communication on an average workday–from email to Trello, to Google Docs.
 We also use Slack channels to communicate about specific topics as well as off-hand banter.
 For example, we have a #marketing channel where we discuss anything marketing-related, and a #leads channel to share potential leads to pursue.
 We also have a #general channel where we share funny memes, interesting reads, pictures of what we’re up to, and off-topic commentary.

-The #general channel is a small way for our team to have the watercooler conversations we would have in person.
+The #general channel is a small way for us to tend to our team health and to have the watercooler conversations we would have in person.
 It’s a simple gesture with a big impact.
 Holding space to create a sense of community and connection during the workday is essential when we’re all working from laptops in different locations.

 Pro-tip: To learn about more what the Voltage Control team uses to run productive remote meetings, collaborate, and connect, check out our Virtual Work Guide.
 It’s based on our personal experiences as a remote team.
 We gathered the best tools, methods, and strategies to overcome remote work obstacles so that you can keep and promote human connection in a virtual landscape.